TIY-Durham/2015-FALL-FEE/20--Escape-From-The-Planet-Of-The-APIs/README.md

 Welcome to Week 6!

 In addition to your reflective journal entry and your tutorial journal entry this week, also share a bookmarked URL to a tool or article.
 That sounds easy, doesn't it?
 But wait, there's more...
 Write a paragraph _explaining_ the resource you're linking to and why it was helpful.
 Give us the [**tl;dr**](https://en.wikipedia.org/wiki/TL;DR) on that article or just the important parts of the documentation: installation, usage, why it exists.
 Keep it simple.

+### Reading APIs

+Did you finish all of your questions and terms last week?
+No?
+Finish them tonight!

+### Install-fest

 ### GitHub Revolution, Part 3: Octocat's Revenge